What is Hyperbole? Examples & Definition in Literature

 Hyperbole is overexaggeration in order to create contrast, and is therefore meant to stand out.
 If you don’t want hyperbole to stand out in a negative way, though, you need to make sure that it fits your narrative.

 In any given chapter, hyperbole is one of many different ingredients.
 As we noted before, good hyperbole enhances things like emotions, characters, and comedy beats without overpowering the entire chapter.
-Good hyperbole starts by making sure that your use of it isn’t overly jarring to your reader and that it propels both your characters and narrative forward.
+Good hyperbole starts by making sure that your use of it isn’t overly jarring and that it propels both your characters and narrative forward.

 Adding hyperbole to your own writing